In the past I have used the plugin “Responsive Lightbox” for the enlarged display of pictures. Unfortunately, this solution had some weaknesses:

 - No possibility to enlarge the picture view.

-- Swipe gestures quite “jerky” – you can see how the picture view follows the finger movement very slowly
+- Swipe gestures are quite “jerky” – you can see how the picture view follows the finger movement very slowly

-In particular, I noticed the lack of the possibility of image magnification at another website, where I have seen people who have tried to enlarge individual images with the common two-finger gesture on their smartphones.
+In particular, I noticed the lack of the possibility of image magnification on another website, where I have seen people who have tried to enlarge individual images with the common two-finger gesture on their smartphones.

 Hoever I missed a useful integration to WordPress.
 For “Responsive Lightbox” there is a paid integration, but this comes with annual fees.
 Some of the other alternatives were already several years old and have not been updated for a while, which I found a bit strange (as an example see “WP PhotoSwipe” or “Simple PhotoSwipe”).
 One explanation for this is the note by the Maintainer of PhotoSwipe in Github:

 Script is licensed under MIT license with one exception: Do not create a public WordPress plugin based on it, as I will develop it.
 If you need to use it for a public WordPress plugin right now, please ask me by email first.
 Thanks!

 In fact, this note has been there since the beginning of 2015 – almost three years.
 However, the general use of PhotoSwipe in WordPress with a self-developed plugin that is not offered for download is possible without any limitation.

 Since the existing WordPress plugins were not useful for my purposes – mainly because only pictures in Galleries with PhotoSwipe were displayed, but no single linked images, I finally developed a separate solution.
 Although I would not have required a formal permission due to the MIT license, I asked maintainer to avoid third parties complaining at WordPress that there is plugin released under alleged infringement of existing licenses.

 You can get the result in the WordPress repository: